h2non/nightmare-google-oauth2/README.md

 This package was designed to simplify server-to-server tasks automation and avoid headaches when dealing with OAuth, since it the [unique method](https://developers.google.com/youtube/v3/guides/authentication#OAuth2_Flows) to perform most of the write operations via Google APIs

-It provides a simple and reliable [programmatic](#programmatic-api) interface which abstracts you about performing any kind of manual steps related to the authentication, authorization and handshake process to obtain a valid OAuth2 token, which is usually done manually from the user in the web browser
+It provides reliable [programmatic](#programmatic-api) interface which abstracts you about performing any kind of manual steps related to the authentication, authorization and handshake process to obtain a valid OAuth2 token, which is usually done manually from the user in the web browser.
+It support multiple associated Google accounts as well, selecting the desired one

 For command-line solution, see [google-oauth2-token](https://github.com/h2non/google-oauth2-token)